JMestre32/CS50-Intro-To-Programming-with-Python/Functions-and-Variables/README.md

 An integer is any whole number (ie. -1, 0, 3, -2).
 When it comes to int's, there are no decimals.

 Integers support the following operators: +, -, *, /, %

+<h3> Floats </h3>
+Floating point values have decimals.

+When we want to round a float, we use the round function

+According to the python documentation the round syntax is as follows:

+<h3> round(number[, ndigits]) </h3>

+round takes a number, and optionally (indicated by the ',' symbol) the number of digits we want the round function to round to.
+If it isn't specifed, round just rounds to the nearest integer.

 <h3> Interactive Mode </h3>